chuntley56/land-builder/README.md

 4. To turn menu back on, delete "&view=prod" from query string

 ## Dev instructions
-* Data comes from JSON files which are divided by market (bs-baltimore, ct-chicago, etc.).
+* Data comes from JSON files which are divided by market (bs-baltimore, ct-chicago, etc.)
 * HTML must be within JsRender script tag: `<script type="text/x-jsrender" id="mainTemplate"></script>`
 * Rendered HTML populates the mainContainer div that comes after the JsRender script tag: `<div class="mainContainer"></div>`
+* builder-menu.js only controls the menu, this can be removed for production